The Full Moon In Capricorn Will Make You Take Action Now

-The buck moon in the earth sign Capricorn rises on July 3 2023, at 11:39 a.m.
-EST. It is the first in a series of four full supermoons that are happening this year (the other three supermoons occur on August 1, August 31, and September 29), which means that the moon is in closer proximity to Earth, making it appear bigger and more vibrant than it is during other full moons.
+The buck moon in the earth sign Capricorn rose on July 3 2023.
+It's the first in a series of four full supermoons that are happening this year (the other three supermoons occur on August 1, August 31, and September 29), which means that the moon is in closer proximity to Earth, making it appear bigger and more vibrant than it is during other full moons.
 When the moon is perigee (a term used to describe the moon’s tight orbit to the earth), emotions run deeper, secrets are known, the truth is revealed, and our intuition is strengthened.

+Full moons occur when the earth is aligned directly between the sun and moon, who are both opposing each other in the sky.
+The sunlit side of the moon that faces the earth, which casts a glow and light upon us, radiates energy upon our planet and gives us the ability to see things clearly.
+Full moons occur once a month (sometimes they happen twice and that is called a blue moon) at the end of the lunar cycle.
+They represent endings, the culmination of the events that began on the new moon (the beginning of the lunar cycle).

 Advertisement